vitorhmf/irish-sea/README.md

 * Shows the data dimensions (rows and columns);
 * Understand the description of each feature;
 * Check and Fillout NA:
-  - Tide Data: this dataset presents two ways to measure the water level: by LAT and by OD Malin.
+  - **Tide Data:** this dataset presents two ways to measure the water level: by LAT and by OD Malin.
 The LAT had 14% missing values and as the OD Malin was complete I decided to eliminate the LAT column;
-  - Wave Data: Two collection stations did not present information in the defined period; Three stations had no values in the hmax, mean_cur_speed and mean_cur_dir_to columns, so these 3 columns were dropped.
+  - **Wave Data:** Two collection stations did not present information in the defined period; Three stations had no values in the hmax, mean_cur_speed and mean_cur_dir_to columns, so these 3 columns were dropped.
 Finally, the missing values that remained were due to the difference between the information collection periods in which case the remaining NAs were removed.
 * Change Types;

-### 4.3 Basic Description of Data:
+### 4.2 Basic Description of Data:

 A quick descriptive analysis of the numerical and categorical variables was performed to assist in the prior understanding of the data.